-- 4. One way in which statistics can help to describe the level of statistical uncertainty associated with an indicator or split indicator is to supply a range of reasonable values for a provider's true performance.
-This range of reasonable values is called a confidence interval. - 5.
-A confidence interval has an associated confidence level, which represents the likelihood that the confidence interval contains the true value of performance in the superpopulation.
+One way in which statistics can help to describe the level of statistical uncertainty associated with an indicator or split indicator is to supply a range of reasonable values for a provider's true performance.
+This range of reasonable values is called a confidence interval.

+- 7. A confidence interval has an associated confidence level, which represents the likelihood that the confidence interval contains the true value of performance in the superpopulation.
 In other words, on average, 95 per cent of confidence intervals computed at the 95 per cent confidence level would contain the true value of performance in the superpopulation.
-Similarly, 90 per cent of confidence intervals computed at the 90 per cent confidence level would contain the true value of performance in the superpopulation.
-Similarly, 90 per cent of confidence level would contain the true value of performance level would contain the true value, and likewise for other confidence levels.

-- 6. The width of an indicator's confidence interval is influenced by the chosen confidence level and by the number of students informing the calculation of the observed indicator value (otherwise known as the sample size).
+Similarly, 90 per cent of confidence intervals computed at the 90 per cent confidence level would contain the true value, and likewise for other confidence levels. - 8.
+The width of an indicator's confidence interval is influenced by the chosen confidence level and by the number of students informing the calculation of the observed indicator value (otherwise known as the sample size).
 The higher the confidence level, the wider the confidence interval, since a greater range of values is required to be more confident that it will contain the true value of performance.
 When the sample size increases, the width of the confidence interval at a given confidence level tends to decrease, since the potential influence of randomness is reduced.
 The variability of the observed outcomes or experiences across students can also influence the width of the interval, with more variation generating wider confidence intervals.
-Wider confidence intervals mean that we become less confident that the observed point estimate is close to the true value in the superpopulation. - 7.
+Wider confidence intervals mean that we become less confident that the observed point estimate is close to the true value in the superpopulation. - 9.
 The OfS does not report limits of confidence intervals that are above 100 per cent or below zero per cent.
 In such cases, when it is clearly impossible for the proportion to fall below 0 per cent or above 100 per cent, confidence intervals can appear truncated at one end and not be symmetrical.